 In these results, we did not attempt to explicitly model the impact of sub-national SIA campaigns because variability in their age-eligibility (Figure S3) complicates the interpretation of within-country spatial patterns.
 However, including sub-national campaigns does not change qualitative conclusions (Figure S7, Table S4, Table S8).
 Most countries only had one or two national SIAs in the time frame of interest, with the exceptions of Burundi with three national SIAs and one sub-national SIA, DRC with one national SIA and 14 sub-national SIAs, and Tanzania with no national SIAs and one sub-national SIA (targeting all parts of the country except for Zanzibar in a national immunization day) [29].
 Model residual maps do not suggest existence of unmodeled spatial autocorrelation (Figure S5).

-Up to this point, our analysis has been focused on identifying epidemiologically relevant areas.
-However, as control strategies are usually designed in the context of political boundaries, we also quantified the relative contributions of individual sub-national political boundary levels (i.e., programmatically relevant spatial scales) on the overall variance in measles vaccination coverage within each country (Table 3).
+Up to this point, our analysis has focused on areas highlighted by vaccination coverage itself.
+However, as control strategies are usually designed in the context of political boundaries, we also quantified the relative contributions of individual sub-national political boundary levels (i.e., programmatically relevant spatial scales) to the overall variance in measles vaccination coverage within each country (Table 3).
 In seven out of the ten countries, the largest sub-national administrative level (e.g., provinces) explained the largest proportion of the overall variance; the largest two sub-national administrative levels together (e.g., provinces and districts) accounted for a majority of the variance within each country.

 Lastly, we quantified the spatial variation between countries by aggregating data from the ten countries and analyzing the data as a single region.
 We employed the same GAM framework for this aggregated data, now incorporating a country-level predictor (Table S5) in addition to longitude and latitude, survey age, and sub-national SIA eligibility.
 In a multi-level modeling framework, we estimated that 54% of the variation in the probability of being vaccinated by any given age is explained by the country in which the individual lives.